EducateMe-Ventrix-Advertising/.github/profile/README.md

 ### Development Environment Setup

 > [!NOTE]
-> This document assumes the developer is on a Windows desktop machine, version 10 or newer, and is not applicable to Mac or Linux users.
+> This document assumes the developer is on a Windows operating system, version 10 or newer, and is not applicable to Mac or Linux users.

 ### Contents
 1. [Enable Virtualization in BIOS](#enable-virtualization-in-bios)